ZhijingY/ESE519-lab2/README.md

 ![a](https://github.com/ZhijingY/ESE519-lab2/blob/main/vscode_ext.png)

-Open the "pico-examples" folder in VScode, create a folder under the "pico-examples" directory and name it ".vscode".
+According to the section 9.1.3 in the [getting started pdf](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf), open the "pico-examples" folder in VScode, create a folder under the "pico-examples" directory and name it ".vscode".
 Inside the ".vscode", create a file called "settings.json".
-Include the following text in the "settings.json" file as stated in the section 9.1.3 in the [getting started pdf](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).
+Include the following text in the "settings.json" file.
 ```
 {
   "cmake.environment": {